← MRI Terms

 If Your MRI Says “Facet Arthropathy,” What Should You Do Next?

-Here is a practical way to read the phrase without panic.
+A practical way to read the phrase without panic:

-Does the report say mild, moderate, or severe?
+2. Check the severity — mild, moderate, or severe?

-A right-sided finding at one level is more meaningful if your symptoms fit that level and side.
+4. Match the level and side to your symptoms.
+A right-sided finding at one level means more if your symptoms fit that level and side.

 If you want a surgeon-level explanation of how your facet findings fit with the rest of your MRI and symptoms, you can request a written SpineClarity MRI/case review.